 - The Schematic Design Phase – 2018

-- The Project Delivery Phase (Funding/Construction) – 2019/2020
+- The Project Delivery Phase (Funding/Construction) – Fall 2021, subject to funding

-How much will this cost?
+How much will Phase 1 cost?